Jackson-Barker/Web-APIs-Code-Quiz/README.md

 - The user will have four choices per question and will be altered if their answer was correct or incorrect by a color change of the back ground and answer choices.
 - After the final question the timer will stop and the user will be asked to enter their entails to be displayed with their high score on the high score page.

+# credits

+I collaborated with classmate Jon Jackson through much of the project.

 # Link